 - Flu vaccines are covered by most health insurance plans.
 And if they’re not, they usually only cost about $30.

 - The flu shot is recommended for all pregnant women and can be given safely in any trimester.
 This means if you find out you’re pregnant in March, toward the end of the flu season, you should still get the shot.
 I spent 10 years as an editor/writer at the American College of Obstetricians and Gynecologists, where I learned that pregnant women are particularly vulnerable to the flu, which can also harm their babies.
 Plus, if a pregnant woman gets the shot, it offers some protection to her baby, which is important because babies younger than 6 months old cannot get the flu shot.

 You can’t get the flu from the flu shot

 I’ll end with addressing my biggest pet peeve: those who claim they got the flu from the flu shot.
 This is scientifically impossible.
 The flu shot is made with a dead virus and cannot give you the flu.
 Now, you might get the shot and have a sore arm or a slight fever.
 And, there is also a small risk of a vaccine reaction.

 By getting a flu vaccine every year, you aren’t only protecting your paycheck, you’re protecting your relatives, your neighbors and your community, too.
 No vaccine is perfect, so the more people who get the vaccine, the more protection it offers the general population.
-I got my flu shot at CVS this year.
-The entire process took about 20 minutes, it was free with my insurance and I swear it didn’t even hurt.
+The past three years I’ve received my flu shot from Target, CVS and then Walgreens.
+All were similar in process—it took about 20 minutes, it was free with my insurance and I swear it didn’t even hurt.
 So, please, roll up your sleeve.